 On April 26th, it was announced that the Department of Health started providing measles vaccination for Filipino domestic helpers who are coming or returning to work at the Hong Kong International Airport, limited to 200 vaccinations.
 A hotline (2125 1122) has been set up for public enquiries.

 In Hong Kong, children receive a two-dose course of measles vaccination under the Hong Kong Childhood Immunisation Programme.
 The MMR vaccine can be obtained in Hong Kong’s Public Maternal and Child Health Centres (MCHC).
-You can find a list of all the MCHCs and public vaccine costs in Hong Kong here.
-If you are eligibile (you have a HKID holder), the MMR vaccine is free of charge.
+If you are eligibile (you are an HKID holder), the MMR vaccine is free of charge.

 As of May 7, all MCHCs in Hong Kong have the first dose of the MMR vaccine available (only for children).
 The second dose is not available.

 The Healthy Matters team has checked with public hospitals in Hong Kong and it was confirmed that there all of them are currently out of stock of the MMR vaccine as of May 8, 2019.